-Although normally controlled by the host immune system, and self-limiting even in immune-compromised hosts (Ehret et al., 2017), Eimeria infection can lead to a variety of outcomes in infected host for different species (Schito et al., 1996).
-After penetrating the intestine, Eimeria stimulate production of the cytokines, interleukines (IL) and interferon (IFN)-γ by immune cells.
+Although normally controlled by the host immune system, and self-limiting even in immune-compromised hosts (Ehret et al., 2017), Eimeria infection can lead to a variety of outcomes in infected host for different host(?) species (Schito et al., 1996).
+After penetrating the intestine, Eimeria stimulate the production of cytokines, interleukins (IL) and interferon (IFN)-γ by immune cells.
 Several cytokines promote a strong Th1 response which limits parasite production (Byrnes et al., 1993; Laurent et al., 2001; Lillehoj, 1998; Lillehoj and Choi, 1998; Ovington et al., 1995; Rose et al., 1992).
-Previous studies has shown that an inflammatory reaction at the site of infection driven by IFNγ is dominant during E. flaciformis infection of mouse caecum (Schmid et al. 2014).
+Previous studies have shown that an inflammatory reaction at the site of infection driven by IFNγ is dominant during E. flaciformis infection of mouse caecum (Schmid et al. 2014).
 And cytokines such as TGF-beta, EGF, IL-1 IL6 and IL10 in addition to the chemokines belonging to CXC and CCL family are up-regulated (Ehret et al., 2017; Schmid et al., 2012; Stange et al., 2012).
 To advance the understanding of this complex infection, both local and systemic studies are required, which complement and direct each other.

-Curiously, systemic immune response during E. flaciformis infection of the mouse has not been studied in such detail.
+Systemic immune response during E. flaciformis infection of the mouse has not been studied in such detail.
 The spleen is in mammals a secondary lymphoid organ in which innate and adaptive immune responses are controlled (Bronte and Pittet, 2013).
 Therefore, gene expression in the spleen is commonly used as an indicator of systemic immune response during parasite infections (Mueller et al, 2007, Li et al, 2009; Burk et al 2010; Shen et al; 2015).
-Few studies have assessed it in Eimeria infections e.g. via expression of cytokines in the spleen.
+Few studies have assessed the spleen in Eimeria infections e.g. via expression of cytokines.
 Steinfelder et al. (2005) showed that proliferated cells from spleen of E. flaciformis infected mice released IFNγ and IL4 and likely contribute to the development of a systemic humoral response in infected mice.
 E. tenella antigen has been shown to induce IFNγ release in spleen cells of from immunized chickens (Prowse & Pallister, 1989).
 Similarly, Byrnes et al., 1993 illustrated the abilities of splenic macrophages to produce IL1 and TNFα during the primary infection of E. tenella and E. maxima.
-The expression of chicken Toll-Like receptors (TLR3, TLR15), signal adaptor (MyD88) (Zhou et al., 2014) and IFNy (Rothwell et al., 2000) has been detected in the spleen of chickens as a response to infection with E. tenella.
+The expression of chicken Toll-like receptors (TLR3, TLR15), signal adaptor (MyD88) (Zhou et al., 2014) and IFNy (Rothwell et al., 2000) has been detected in the spleen of chickens as a response to infection with E. tenella.

 In the 60 plus years since its isolation, the E. flaciformis Bayer Haberkorn isolate has become the most commonly used laboratory isolate of rodent Eimeria.
-In the present study, we compare infection of mice (NMRI) with the laboratory isolate E. flaciformis BayerHaberkorn (falL), wild derived islotates of E. flaciformis (falW) and E. ferrisi Levine and Evens, 1965 (ferW).
-We asses similarities and differences in proliferation of tissue stages, oocyst shedding, induced pathology and immune response between two different Eimeria species and use these differences as a background to compare the laboratory isolate of E. falciformis (BayerHaberkonrn) with a novel field isolate of the same species.
+In the present study, we compared infection of mice (NMRI) with the laboratory isolate E. flaciformis BayerHaberkorn (falL), wild derived isolates of E. flaciformis (falW) and E. ferrisi Levine and Evens, 1965 (ferW).
+We assessed similarities and differences in proliferation of tissue stages, oocyst shedding, induced pathological changes and immune response between two different Eimeria species and used these differences as a background to compare the laboratory isolate of E. falciformis (BayerHaberkonrn) with a novel field isolate of the same species.

 RESULTS